adajazbor/todoApp/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [] List anything else that you can get done to improve the app functionality!
+* [x] Added Activeandroid for db mappings
+* [x] Added parcelable model
+* [x] Added status column to Item table.
+Status == New for a new item and Updated for edited item.
+* [x] Changed listView to recycleView

 ## Video Walkthrough